 If you slice around the equator, there is still a risk involved with grapes and cherry tomatoes, so be sure to quarter ’em or slice these items lengthwise.
 This slick tool ($8) will help you get the job done quick.

-This PBJ on a Stick recipe would be a fun afternoon snack or lunch, but please remember to halve the grapes!
+This PBJ on a stick recipe would be a fun afternoon snack or lunch, but remember to halve the grapes!

 Firm Fruits and Vegetables

 Apples, carrots, pears, bananas and melons can be risky if swallowed in large chunks.
 Carrot “coins” may seem fun, but can still lodge in the throat and block breathing.
 Instead, cut them into matchsticks.
 This handy slicer ($10) does just that.
 You can also serve carrots well-cooked.

 Have a picky eater on your hands?
 Here are 15 ideas to make mealtimes easier.